So, what does making customer promises have to do with the great recession? Well… let me tell you ……

 Here are our promises to you and your organization:

-So, what will your customer or client promises be in the year ahead?
+In conclusion, what will your customer or client promises be in the year ahead?
 If you need help developing your organization’s customer promises, download the Customer Promises Playbook that teaches you how to develop and launch your own customer promises.